ros2/ros2_documentation/source/The-ROS2-Project/Contributing.rst

 **Ready to contribute?**

-* Support people with working through the tutorials, starting with `First steps with ROS <https://docs.ros.org/en/rolling/First-Steps.html>`_.
+* Support people with working through the tutorials, starting with :doc:`First steps with ROS <../First-Steps>`.

 .. * Be part of our community on social media: <Placeholder: LINK TO LIST OF SOCIALS TO BE PROVIDED>